 Located in South China, Sanya is a tropical location on the South Sea, affectionately monikered the “Oriental Hawaii.”
 Not sure many Americans would agree with that completely, but it’s definitely a Chinese Myrtle Beach with better hotels.
 As one of the warmer cities, you can experience a breezy 78 degrees all year round which is perfect for relaxing by the pool party, shopping, exploring the ethnic minority culture, or enjoying a some great tourism zones and hikes in the rain-forest.
 Whatever your reasons for visiting China, here are some things to know.

-Here are my top 10 things to know when traveling to Sanya, China.
+Here are my top 10 things to know when traveling to Sanya, China in 2018.

 #1 When to Go: